-Mounted to Ground Combat (Planned for mid-2018) – Two major elements of the SCA are medieval combat and research into medieval techniques and practices.
+Mounted to Ground Combat (draft rules release planned for spring 2020) – Two major elements of the SCA are medieval combat and research into medieval techniques and practices.
 Knights on horseback are the quintessential image in virtually everyone’s mind when you mention the Middle Ages.
 While a jousting tournament plays a big role, most people also envision medieval warfare between armies — complete with armored knights fighting against mounted and ground forces.

 The Mounted-to-Ground experimental program will develop a methodology and set of procedures to enable fighters on horseback to safely engage with fighters on the ground (and vice versa), with the goal of conducting Ground to Mounted combat scenarios.